 This lack of understanding on both obtaining and maintaining a large eagle in condition, together with a non-intuitive approach towards handling and training, seems to be at the root of the derogatory attitude towards the Golden Eagle that was held by many up until recent times.

-The basic training methods of shortwinged hawks was inherently flawed and the problem was only Two Golden Eaglesexasperated when applied to eagles.
+The basic training methods of shortwinged hawks was inherently flawed and the problem was only exasperated when applied to eagles.
 Most falconers, and some still do, treated Golden Eagles as large goshawks, feeling that due to their greater size and strength would be well able to deal with large brown hares weighing eight pounds and more.
 This is true, but coupled with their lack of ability in maintaining an eagle in condition, a nd in the majority of cases flying these same eagles over large areas of flat terrain, only increased their reputation of a slow laboured lack lustred style.

 Captain C.W.R.
 Knight was a well known falconer, naturalist, author, film maker and showman.
 In 1926 he obtained a female Golden Eagle eaglet with the intention of training her for falconry.
 Using the standard training methods of the day whereby repeated calling to the fist for a mouthful of reward and forceable removing the remaining tidbit, taught the female upon landing to grab Knight’s right hand as he attempted to remove her reward.
 His answer to this was to fit the eagle with larger jesses to enable him to get a tighter grip thus hoping to prevent her reaching out at his approaching hand.